-- - b. not indicating clearly in the text, e.g. by quotation marks or a particular layout, that text has been copied literally from another author, even if correct source references have been included; - c. paraphrasing the content of texts of others without sufficient source references; - d. adopting work of fellow students and passing them on as one's own work; - e. submitting assignments obtained from a commercial institution or written by someone else (whether on a paid or non-paid basis). - Examiners are always obliged to check papers, essays and mastertheses for 3.3 plagiarism, at least by using the designated detection programme (i.e. submitting papers via Ephorus/Turnitin/SimCheck...). - By submitting his text the student gives permission to include the text in the 3.4 database of the detection programme concerned.
+- - b. not indicating clearly in the text, e.g. by quotation marks or a particular layout, that text has been copied literally from another author, even if correct source references have been included; - c. paraphrasing the content of texts of others without sufficient source references; - d. adopting work of fellow students and passing this on as one's own work; - e. submitting assignments obtained from a commercial institution or written by someone else (whether on a paid or non-paid basis). - f. adopting work generated by ChatGPT or any other AI-tool and passing this on as one's own work. - Examiners are always obliged to check papers, essays and mastertheses for 3.3 plagiarism, at least by using the designated detection programme (i.e. submitting papers via Ephorus/Turnitin/SimCheck...). - 3.4 By submitting his text the student gives permission to include the text in the database of the detection programme concerned.